defold/defold.github.io/tutorials/runner.md

 Now it's time to add physics for collision to work:

 1. Add a *Collision Object* component to the hero game object.
 (Right-click the root in the *Outline* and select <kbd>Add Component</kbd>, then select "Collision Object")
 2. Right-click the new component and select <kbd>Add Shape</kbd>.
-Add two shapes to cover the characters's body.
+Add two shapes to cover the character's body.
 A sphere and a box will do.
 3. Click the shapes and use the *Move Tool* (<kbd>Scene ▸ Move Tool</kbd>) to move the shapes into good positions.
 4. Mark the *Collision Object* component and set the *Type* property to "Kinematic".